benjilu/forestError/cran-comments.md

 ## Changes from previous submission
 Modularized the main function's steps by defining them as separate functions, one of which is now newly exported.
+Enabled estimation of an additional parameter through the main function.

 ## Test environments
 * local macOS R 4.1.0